OrdinaryMagician/undeath_m/README.md

 ### The Story

 June of 2148, the **Demon Invasion** has reached its peak.
 Countless brave heroes are out there fighting back, repelling the invading forces.
 Of course, here in **Southern Ireland**, things couldn't be any worse.
 The rather incompetent local military hasn't been able to do much, and the government, in an unexpected turn, has decided to put its faith in the **Anarukon** population of their various cities.
 Warriors, witches, and many others have answered this call, seeing this as a chance to finally offer the nation who once treated them like monsters a very big slice of humble pie.

+### Rough Outline

+This one will be a bit more linear, I feel.
+A more traditional central hub with unlockable maps around it, or perhaps multiple hubs.
+Yeah, starting to sound Hexen-ish there, I think...
+The point is to explore various locations and their surroundings, obtaining key items that will allow you progress deeper and deeper into the epicenter of the London invasion.
+Each hub will end with a boss encounter, before proceeding to the next, until reaching the "final boss".
+All of this has yet to be decided, of course.
+It'd be best to leave it be until the base game is actually done.

 ### Children of the Witch of London